tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 ```

-_Note: `uniq` is a command that that removes consecutive duplicate lines (rows).
+&#x1F4A1; _`uniq` is a command that that removes consecutive duplicate lines (rows).
 For this reason, the input to `uniq` is almost always sorted beforehand.
 Use `man uniq` to see the description of the `-c` option.
 I use `uniq -c` all the time._

-_Note: `sort -t";"` specifies the delimiter character, also known as a field separator.
+&#x1F4A1; _`sort -t";"` specifies the delimiter character, also known as a field separator.
 Try `man sort` and search `/field` to see the manual entry for this._

-_Note: `tr -s` can be used to easily convert files or text streams that have multiple spaces in between columns (such as the output of `uniq -c` into a tab separated format.
+&#x1F4A1; _`tr -s` can be used to easily convert files or text streams that have multiple spaces in between columns (such as the output of `uniq -c` into a tab separated format.
 The `-s` means squish consecutive charcters to one character_

 ---